lc-cs-172/fall-2025/notes/note-30/note-30.md

 Each assignment is designed with a purpose.

-Please, observe, and follow, the requested/required submission criteria.
+Please, observe, and follow, the submission criteria.

-I see folks misundertanding or ignoring the clear guidance and stateed purpose of the assignments.
+I see folks misundertanding or ignoring the clear guidance and stated purpose of the assignments.

-If I ask you make an omlette, and you make a souffle -- sure, a souffle is harder -- but that's not the point -- can you make a good omlette?
-We need a good substantial main course omlette -- not a fancy optional dessert course souffle -- we need the main meal.
+If I ask you make an omelet, and you make a souffle -- sure, a souffle is harder -- but that's not the point -- can you make a good omelet?
+We need a good substantial main course omelet -- not a fancy optional dessert course souffle -- we need the main meal.

 ## rules of thumb (revised)